Portuguese Golden Visas

 Benefits of the Golden Visa

 In the inaugural year of the Golden Visa program, Portugal issued 318 visas, most of which were awarded to Chinese nationals with the remainder going to Russian nationals, Angolan nationals, and Brazilian nationals.
-Golden Visa holders are authorized to live, work, and travel into Portugal without the need for additional employment or travel documents.
+Golden Visa holders are authorised to live, work, and travel into Portugal without the need for additional employment or travel documents.

-Because Portugal is part of the European Schengen Area, which is comprised of 26 European countries, Golden Visa holders are authorized to travel anywhere within the Schengen Area for up to ninety days per trip.
+Because Portugal is part of the European Schengen Area, which is comprised of 26 European countries, Golden Visa holders are authorised to travel anywhere within the Schengen Area for up to ninety days per trip.
 These areas include:

 - Czech Republic

 After five years of holding the Golden Visa, the foreign investor and family can apply for Portuguese permanent residency.
 The application must contain proof that the foreign investor possesses a clean criminal record, financial independence sufficient to support him/herself and family, proof of domicile and residence in Portugal, and a basic knowledge of the Portuguese language.

 Once the investor has been a resident for six years (counting the five years that the investor was a Golden Visa holder), the investor can apply for Portuguese citizenship through a legal proceeding called naturalisation.
 The naturalisation application also includes proof of a clean criminal record, but requires passage of a Portuguese language test to ensure the foreign national and family can adequately speak the nation’s language.
 Upon approval, the investor can apply for a Portuguese passport and live, work, study, and travel in Portugal without restriction or condition.